December 17, 2024

 In 2025, Hawaii maintains its 4% General Excise Tax (GET), with exemptions for prescription medications, prosthetics, and some medical services.

-A Hawaii state tax-exempt certificate, also known as Form G-17, is a document that allows eligible buyers to make tax-exempt purchases in Hawaii.
+A Hawaii state tax-exempt certificate is a document that allows eligible buyers to make tax-exempt purchases in Hawaii.
 It certifies that the buyer qualifies for an exemption under Hawaii's General Excise Tax (GET) law.

 Exemption Category | Description | Examples |